elegantalchemist/literaryclock/README.md

 * Run the quote_to_image PHP script to generate your images in the 'images' and 'nometadata' folders.
 This assumes you have the gd and imagick extensions available and activated and the appropriate fonts in the same folder as the script.
 The script is designed to run in the same folder as the quotes csv file.
 There are various things you can do at this point - change fonts, link the files in different ways etc.
 * The end result is you should have two folders each containing 2,300+ images.
 These two folders can be copied into the timelit folder so they run like .../timelit/images/nometadata.
 * When it comes to copy the timelit folder across this can be done in one step, scripts and images all together.
-* You'll need to install PHP and enable the extensions gd/imagick
+* You'll need to install PHP and enable the extensions gd/imagick - this is OS dependent.

 ## **Step One** - jailbreak the kindle and install appropriate software
 * **Jailbreak the kindle** Connect the kindle to USB, extract and copy over the jailbreak install file for the correct kindle model.
 Disconnect from USB, Menu -> Settings -> Update.
 When you reconnect to USB it will now have a linkjail folder.